This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to attach tubing to the needle.
 The tubing has a clamp that must stay closed when not in use.
 You will attach a syringe that contains saline to the tubing.
 Open the clamp and slowly push saline through the tubing and needle.
 Then close the clamp to remove air from the tubing before you access your port.
 Leave the syringe attached to the tubing.

 - Clean your port site and the skin around it.
-Ask your caregiver what solution to use.
+Ask your healthcare provider what solution to use.
 Clean your skin for 90 seconds or as directed.
 Allow the cleaner to dry completely.
 Do not blow on the site to dry the area.

 - You may need to apply topical medicine to numb the port area.
 Use the numbing medicine as directed.
 The more your port is used, the less it will hurt.

 - You may need to cover the site with a gauze bandage while the needle is in place.
 This keeps air, dirt, and germs from entering the port.
-Ask your caregiver how often you should change the bandage if you leave the needle in place.
+Ask your healthcare provider how often you should change the bandage if you leave the needle in place.

 When should I flush my port?